How to use CAD for Cable Assembly Drawing: Part 1

 When working in Altium Designer®, I acknowledge all I can do within the tool; I can create my schematic layouts and Printed Circuit Board layouts, I can manage libraries in many ways, and I can control document sources through Version Control.
 But there are often other questions that come to mind:

 - What if I wanted to create a design that will determine what the routing connections are going to be like through a cable?

-- How can I trace where signals are going, through a designed cable, in an automated way - and how can the design software and documentation help?
+- How can I trace where signals are going, through a cable drawing, in an automated way - and how can my cable design software and documentation help?

 - How can I quickly and effectively generate a detailed cable assembly drawing for the shop floor?

 The answer is, use the Altium Designer schematic editor!
 You can generate very detailed cable drawings and wire harness manufacturing systems with the assistance of importing DXF/DWG files.
 For example, you can import mechanical drawings of connector heads or crimps that are will be needed for assembly.
 This way, the assembler can have the life-like drawing to refer to while building the cable.
 Below is a sample of such a cable drawing:

 Figure 1.
 Example Cable Assembly Drawing.

 As an example here (see Figure 1), we have a scaled length mechanical cable drawing, with two 1:1 sized connectors, one at each end.
 Below the mechanical drawing is the schematic representation of it using schematic symbols for the connectors, joined with a wire harness.
 Within this schematic symbol diagram, you can see that netlabels are linked to each connection.
 The bubbles with arrows (leader notes) represent a line item that you can refer to within the Bill of Materials.
 Once you have written your assembly notes, you can then send the ready drawing to the assembly house that makes your cables.